rtCamp/amp-admanager/README.md

 `sizes` attribute and `custom sizes` attrubutes can be used simutanously where `custom sizes` attributes overtake `sizes` attribute.

-In above example `300x100` and `320x50` are for mobile and `910x150` is for desktop as per our caculation on width.
-But since we defined `desktop-sizes`, it will override previous desktop size of `910x150` and new desktop sizes will be `320x100` and `300x100`. mobile sizes will remain intact.
+In above example `300x100` and `320x50` are for tablet and `910x150` is for desktop as per caculation on width.
+But since we defined `desktop-sizes` as well, it will override previous desktop size of `910x150` and new desktop sizes will be `320x100` and `300x100`.
+Other sizes for mobile and desktop will remain intact as we have not specified custom sizes for mobile and tablet.

 #### In Template